CyberHuman-bot/Vexi/README.md

 ## Development

-Vexi is open source and welcomes contributions from the community.
+Vilo is open source and welcomes contributions from the community.
 Whether you're fixing bugs, adding features, or improving documentation, your help is appreciated.

 ### Contributing
 1. Fork the repository